GNtem2/Metaanalysis/README.md

            col=fpColors(box="royalblue",line="darkblue", summary="royalblue"))
 ```

 Powerpoint slides can be created directly from R using officer package.
+This chunk of code is available within hint.Rmd in Vertigo subfolder.

 ```r
 library(officer)